UniversityOfSaskatchewanCMPT371/term-project-2025-team-2/README.md

 - Upload a DICOM file to extract metadata.
 - View and edit DICOM file tags.
-- Save the modified metadata (though actual file modification is not supported in this version).
+- Save the modified tag values
 - A clean and simple UI for easier navigation.
 - PWA (Progressive Web App) support for offline use.